AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Introduction

-Compared to existing overshadowing attacks, AdaptOver can therefore cause a more persistent DoS (by being able to inject messages on an active connection on the \ac{nas} layer) and significantly increased attack range (by being able to overshadow the uplink as well).
-Our DoS and IMSI extraction attacks, based on AdaptOver, require only a few messages to be overshadowed and therefore achieve higher stealthiness (since no base station needs to be operated) and a much higher range.
-Concretely, with uplink overshadowing, we were able to attack a UE from as far as 3.8km, even when the UE was located right next to the base station.
-Furthermore, AdaptOver is able to attack UEs selectively based on their \ac{tmsi}.
-The \ac{tmsi} can be obtained fully automatically using AdaptOver from a phone number with an intersection attack, requiring only an SMS API capable of sending \textit{silent SMS}.
+While AdaptOver can attack all UEs in a cell in parallel, it can also attack UEs selectively based on their \ac{tmsi}.
+The \ac{tmsi} can be obtained automatically from a phone number with an intersection attack, requiring only a device capable of sending \textit{silent SMS}.

 We evaluated AdaptOver on 20 different smartphone models from 7 different vendors containing 17 different basebands.
-We evaluated our uplink overshadowing attacks in urban and rural environments and achieved an attack range of more than 3.8km in a rural environment and 398m in a dense urban environment.
-In comparison, existing downlink overshadowing attacks are less efficient; in our experiments, we found that downlink overshadowing achieves a range of 50m in ideal LOS conditions with the same attacker setup.
+We evaluated our uplink overshadowing attacks in urban and rural environments and achieved an attack range of more than 3.8km in a rural and 398m in an urban environment.
+In comparison, downlink overshadowing attacks are less efficient; we found that downlink overshadowing achieves a range of 50m in ideal LOS conditions with the same attacker setup.

 In summary, we make the following contributions:

 \begin{itemize}